How Digital Mapping is Transforming School Emergency Response

 Digital Mapping Benefits Day-To-Day Operations

-Modern access control and video management platforms now seamlessly integrate digital maps.
-Arguably, the most practical application of this technology in schools is the unification of digital maps with other life safety systems for daily operations.
+Modern access control and video management platforms now seamlessly integrate digital mapping.
+Arguably, the most practical application of this technology in schools is the unification of digital mapping with other life safety systems for daily operations.
 State-of-the-art systems now employ cameras that detect movement and body heat, can zoom in on license plates from nearly a mile away, and offer a complete 360-degree view of school grounds.
 “Digital floor plans can be a tremendous asset for responders when participating in physical security assessments on school campuses,” says Centegix Vice President of Public Safety & Government Affairs Sylvia Ifft.
 “While walking the site, they can simultaneously have a bird’s-eye view of the security components currently in place, making it easier to identify gaps and overlap in coverage.
 Furthermore, having these detailed maps during the security assessment walk-through allows responders to orient themselves with all the features and resources at the school during blue skies.”

 Other applications include: